 This specialised course covers text editing, i.e. the process that gives it its shape, which includes both working on the characters required in the text and the form given to the text in the different media in which it is published.
-This is a highly specialised course, focusing within a compact schedule on aspects that are normally taught separately.
-It is aimed at people working professionally in graphic design and typography, and people involved in text processing and editing (journalists, translators, proofreaders, editors, professionals working in the publishing industry, design training professionals).
+This is a course focusing within a compact schedule on aspects that are normally taught separately.
 The following competences will be acquired: advanced text editing, in formats for various paper and electronic media, as well as the designing and make up of texts in periodicals, scientific journals, etc.

 Pre-enrolment now open!